 We’ve all heard the news: Print is dead.
 It’s been repeated over and over again throughout the past decade, as newspapers shut down and magazines slashed their staffs to the bare minimum.

-The first quarter of 2014 saw 35 new magazine titles launched.
-Some of the richest men in the world have been buying print media companies in recent months.
+2016 saw over 130 new magazine titles launched.
+Some of the richest men in the world have been buying print media companies.

 Yes, this is the digital age, and the future lies in digital technology.
 But if you want your marketing strategy to to be truly effective, think multichannel.